yanis7774/talk-llama-fast/README.md

 - Notice: that \wav2lip\ was installed inside \SillyTavern-extras\modules\ folder.
 That's important.
 - Edit xtts_wav2lip.bat, change `--output` from c:\\DATA\\LLM\\SillyTavern-Extras\\tts_out\\ to actual path where your \\SillyTavern-Extras\\tts_out\\ dir is located.
 Don't forget the trailing slashes here.
 - Optional: if you have just 6 or 8 GB of vram - in talk-llama-wav2lip.bat find and change to `-ngl 0`.
 It will move mistral from GPU to CPU+RAM.
-- Optional: edit talk-llama-wav2lip.bat, change params if needed (params description is below).
+- Optional: edit talk-llama-wav2lip.bat or talk-llama-wav2lip-ru.bat, make sure it has correct LLM and whisper model names that you downloaded.
+(Full params description is below).
 - Download [ffmpeg full](https://www.gyan.dev/ffmpeg/builds/), put into your PATH environment (how to: https://phoenixnap.com/kb/ffmpeg-windows).
 Then download h264 codec .dll of required version from https://github.com/cisco/openh264/releases and put to /system32 or /ffmpeg/bin dir.
 In my case for Windows 11 it was openh264-1.8.0-win64.dll.
 Wav2lip will work without this dll but will print an error.